 Appropriately Uses Anti-Anxiety Medication

-This measures the percentage of long-term residents that were administered antianxiety medication.
-These drugs are typically prescribed to patients experiencing anxiety and depression.
+This indicates the percentage of residents prescribed antianxiety medications.
+These medications are used to treat patients experiencing depression or anxiety.

 Managing Depression Among Residents

-This metric is a measure of the percent of long-term residents who are demonstrating signs of depression.
-Some experts believe this is a reasonable measure of quality of care.
+Measures the percentage of long-term care residents showing depressive symptoms.
+Some experts argue that this is a reasonable measure of patient quality of care.

 Appropriate Vaccine Usage